 Fast Track and Breakthrough Therapy are the most similar programs designed to expedite the development of drugs for serious conditions.
 The most significant difference in these two programs is related to the type of data needed to substantiate the request.
 Fast Track Designation can be granted based on preliminary data, such as activity in a nonclinical model or pharmacological data, or a mechanistic rationale.
 Breakthrough Therapy Designation must use preliminary clinical data, and therefore activity in a nonclinical model or a mechanistic rationale alone would not be sufficient.

-Accelerated approval allows for the use of a surrogate endpoint that is reasonably likely to predict clinical benefit or an intermediate clinical endpoint that can be measured earlier than irreversible morbidity or mortality.
+Accelerated approval allows for the use of a surrogate endpoint including a laboratory measurement, radiographic image, physical sign, or other measure that is reasonably likely to predict clinical benefit.
+It also allows for the use of an intermediate clinical endpoint that is considered reasonably likely to predict the clinical benefit of a drug, such as an effect on irreversible morbidity or mortality.
+Using surrogate or intermediate clinical endpoints saves time in the drug approval process, but Sponsors will need to provide sufficient scientific support for the FDA to approve the proposed surrogate or intermediate clinical endpoint.
 Drugs using the accelerated approval pathway must also generally provide a meaningful advantage over available therapies.

 Accelerated approval has an important commitment; the Sponsor is required to conduct additional clinical trials after the drug is approved to confirm the clinical benefit.
 Until the benefit has been confirmed in a post-market setting, the labeling has special language to indicate that the use of the drug has not yet been shown to have a clinical benefit.
 Additionally, if a drug fails to show a clinical benefit after approval, the drug can be removed from the market.